matthewperron/f1-elo/README.md

 - **Race ELO**: Based on race finishing position comparisons with teammates
 - **Global ELO**: Combined rating using 30% qualifying performance + 70% race performance

+See the [GitHub Pages here](https://matthewperron.github.io/f1-elo) to browse the results.

 ## Methodology

 The ELO calculation follows the classic chess ELO formula, comparing each driver directly with their teammate(s) for each race weekend.
 Key rules: